-- NUR 4060 Physical and Health Needs of the Medically Fragile Child - (3) This course is designed to assist teachers and nurses in understanding and planning instruction/interventions for students with severe chronic medical and/or physical conditions.
-Prerequisite: EDSP 2100 or instructor consent - NUR 4405 Aging of Self and Others (2) Seminar concerning an individual's aging in our society.
+NUR 4060 Physical and Health Needs of the Medically Fragile Child (3) This course is designed to assist teachers and nurses in understanding and planning instruction/interventions for students with severe chronic medical and/or physical conditions.
+Prerequisite: EDSP 2100 or instructor consent.

+NUR 4405 Aging of Self and Others (2) Seminar concerning an individual's aging in our society.
 Focus is on how one perceives and adapts to the aging of self and others.
-Open to nursing and non-nursing majors. - NUR 5000 Methods of Research in Nursing (3) Generating research questions, conducting and critiquing nursing research are explored. - NUR 5015 Theories of Nursing (3) Theory, theory development, application of theory in nursing practice settings and theory critique are explored.
-Prerequisite: Admission to the graduate nursing program or instructor consent. - NUR 5016 Family/Population Health (3) Theories and research findings are analyzed in determining the scientific and practice base of rural and family nursing.
-Prerequisite: Admission to the graduate nursing program. - NUR 5017 Organizational Leadership in Complex Health Systems (3) Through exploration of information systems and technologies, the graduate nurse will have skills and leadership to improve quality, enhance patient safety, and impact health in individuals, groups, and populations. - NUR 5018 Heath Care Policy and Advocacy (3) Analysis of health care system policy and advocacy techniques, and their effect on healthcare delivery outcomes. - NUR 5020 Pharmacology for Advanced Practice Nursing (3) Clinical application of pharmacological treatments commonly encountered by the advanced practice nurse.
-Explores the advanced practice nurse role in prescribing, administering and monitoring drug therapy. - NUR 5035 Measurement in Nursing (2) An overview of the measurement process in nursing science with emphasis on national/state and teacher/researcher data collection instruments. - NUR 5038 Nurse Educator: Concepts of Physiology/Pathophysiology, Pharmacology and Advanced Assessment (3) INtegrates cocepts and principles of pathophysiology, pharmacology, and advanced health assessment. - NUR 5039 Nurse Educator: Direct Patient Care Clinical Practica (1) Clinical application of the engagement of the patient and their family as the source of control and full partner in health care. - NUR 5040 Teaching Theory in Nursing (3) Theories and principles of teaching and learning are analyzed for applicability to the teaching of nursing science. - NUR 5041 Teaching Clinical Practice in Nursing (3) An introduction to teaching and learning in nursing practice settings. - NUR 5050 Designing Nursing Curricula (3) An analysis of the processes for designing and implementing nursing curricula. - NUR 5200 Family Nurse Practitioner: Primary Care of the Childbearing Family (3) Application of theory and research of childbearing in the advanced practice nursing care of childbearing women and women's health with emphasis based in rural family health nursing.
-Prerequisites: NUR 5020, NUR 5300, and NUR 5310. - NUR 5201 Family Nurse Practitioner: Primary Care of the Childrearing Family (3) Application of theory and research of childrearing in the advanced practice nursing care of infants and children with emphasis based in rural family health nursing.
-Prerequisites: NUR 5020, NUR 5300, and NUR 5310. - NUR 5202 Family Nurse Practitioner: Primary Care of Adults and the Elderly I (3) Wellness promotion with design, implementation and evaluation of nursing management of selected acute health problems of adults and the elderly.
+Open to nursing and non-nursing majors.
+NUR 5000 Methods of Research in Nursing (3) Generating research questions, conducting and critiquing nursing research are explored.

+NUR 5015 Theories of Nursing (3) Theory, theory development, application of theory in nursing practice settings and theory critique are explored.
+Prerequisite: Admission to the graduate nursing program or instructor consent.

+NUR 5016 Family/Population Health (3) Theories and research findings are analyzed in determining the scientific and practice base of rural and family nursing.
+Prerequisite: Admission to the graduate nursing program.

+NUR 5017 Organizational Leadership in Complex Health Systems (3) Through exploration of information systems and technologies, the graduate nurse will have skills and leadership to improve quality, enhance patient safety, and impact health in individuals, groups, and populations.

+NUR 5018 Heath Care Policy and Advocacy (3) Analysis of health care system policy and advocacy techniques, and their effect on healthcare delivery outcomes.

+NUR 5020 Pharmacology for Advanced Practice Nursing (3) Clinical application of pharmacological treatments commonly encountered by the advanced practice nurse.
+Explores the advanced practice nurse role in prescribing, administering and monitoring drug therapy.

+NUR 5035 Measurement in Nursing (2) An overview of the measurement process in nursing science with emphasis on national/state and teacher/ researcher data collection instruments.

+NUR 5038 Nurse Educator: Concepts of Physiology/Pathophysiology, Pharmacology and Advanced Assessment (3) Integrates concepts and principles of pathophysiology, pharmacology, and advanced health assessment.

+NUR 5039 Nurse Educator: Direct Patient Care Clinical Practica (1) Clinical application of the engagement of the patient and their family as the source of control and full partner in health care.
+Prerequisites: NUR 5000, NUR 5015, NUR 5016, NUR 5017, NUR 5018, NUR 5035, NUR 5038, NUR 5040, NUR 5041 or concurrent, NUR 5050, and Graduate Statistics.

+NUR 5040 Teaching Theory in Nursing (3) Theories and principles of teaching and learning are analyzed for applicability to the teaching of nursing science.

+NUR 5041 Teaching Clinical Practice in Nursing (3) An introduction to teaching and learning in nursing practice settings.
+Prerequisites: NUR 5000, NUR 5015, NUR 5016, NUR 5017, NUR 5018, NUR 5035, NUR 5038, NUR 5039, or Concurrent, NUR 5040, NUR 5050, and Graduate Statistics.

+NUR 5050 Designing Nursing Curricula (3) An analysis of the processes for designing and implementing nursing curricula.

+NUR 5200 Family Nurse Practitioner: Primary Care of the Childbearing Family (3) Application of theory and research of childbearing in the advanced practice nursing care of childbearing women and women's health with emphasis based in rural family health nursing.
+Prerequisites: NUR 5020, NUR 5300, and NUR 5310.

+NUR 5201 Family Nurse Practitioner: Primary Care of the Childrearing Family (3) Application of theory and research of childrearing in the advanced practice nursing care of infants and children with emphasis based in rural family health nursing.
+Prerequisites: NUR 5020, NUR 5300, and NUR 5310.

+NUR 5202 Family Nurse Practitioner: Primary Care of Adults and the Elderly I (3) Wellness promotion with design, implementation and evaluation of nursing management of selected acute health problems of adults and the elderly.
 Prerequisites: NUR 5020, NUR 5300, and NUR 5310.